mouli0007/git_demo_repo/README.md

 test, and deployment pipeline.
 You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

+What is git rebase used for?

+What Does Git Rebase Do?
+A Git rebase changes the base of the developer's branch from one commit to another, so it looks like they have created their branch from a different commit.
+Internally, Git creates a new commit and applies it to the specified base.